-If you have crooked teeth in Greenwich, CT, you’re probably interested in completing orthodontic treatment to improve how your smile looks.
+If you have crooked teeth, you’re probably interested in completing orthodontic treatment to improve how your smile looks.
 But did you know that straightening your teeth has more than cosmetic benefits?
 The position of your teeth can have a big impact on your gum tissue health and the health of your mouth overall.
 Here’s why you should consider orthodontics if you have crooked teeth:

 Crooked Teeth Are More Difficult to Clean

 Crooked teeth have many crevices that make it difficult to clean them fully.
 Some teeth may be too crowded to floss while other teeth may overlap and risk trapping food debris that a toothbrush might miss.
-This makes your teeth more susceptible to cavities.
+This makes your teeth more susceptible to cavities caused by harmful bacteria that can break down the protective enamel covering of the teeth.
 Crooked teeth can also cause gum recession, which can lead to tooth sensitivity to hot and cold foods or beverages.
 Additionally, teeth that have a build-up of plaque and tartar deposits increase the risk of gum disease development.

 How Crooked Teeth Can Lead to Gum Disease